avilum/secimport/README.md

 # secimport
-A cross-platform sandbox for python modules.<br> secimport can be used to:
+A sandbox for python modules.<br> secimport can be used to:

 - Confine specific python modules inside your production environment.
   - Open Source, 3rd party from unstrusted sources.
 - Audit the flow of your python application at user-space/os/kernel level.
 - Run an entire python application under unified configuration
 - Like `seccomp` and `seccomp-bpf`, <b>without changing your code</b>
-- Like `seccomp-bpf` per module in your code.
+- Not limited to Linux kernels.
+Cross platform.

 ### Requirements
 - A python interpreter that was built with --with-dtrace.